 IObservation scales, Performance Matters, student assessment data, student data tracking forms, student portfolios.
-Administration will monitor for an increase in implementation of strategies in DQ 3 & 4 of the Marzano instruments.
+Administration will monitor for an increase in implementation of strategies in DQ 3 & 4.

 Student data will show growth.
 Review of LTM notes noting discussion of implementation of strategies.
 IObservation reports will show an increase of use of strategies in DQ3 & 4.